Sisters of Charity Leadership

 Community Treasurer

-Sister Jean Anne is serving her second term appointment as SCL Community Treasurer.
+Sister Jean Anne is serving her third term appointment as SCL Community Treasurer.
 In this role, she serves as an SCL Officer with members of the Community Council.
 Before assuming the Treasurer’s position in 2010, she spent 29 years as the principal at Annunciation School, Denver.
-Prior to that, she was an educator for several years.
-Sister Jean Anne has a bachelor’s degree in education from the University of Saint Mary and a master’s in administration from the University of Dayton, Dayton, Ohio.
-She is a board member for St. Mary’s Medical Center, Grand Junction, Colo.; the University of Saint Mary, Leavenworth; and Advocates for Immigration Rights & Reconciliation.
+Prior to that, she was a vice-principal and elementary educator for several years.
+Sister Jean Anne has a bachelor’s degree in education from the University of Saint Mary and a master’s degree in administration and supervision from the University of Dayton, Dayton, Ohio.
+She is a board member for the University of Saint Mary, Leavenworth, and Board Member for Advocates for Immigration Rights & Reconciliation, Kansas City, Kansas.